vinodhinidevi/Codsoft_task1/README.md

 # Codsoft_task2
-A landing page
-Book Club Landing Page
+A Book Club Landing Page

 Overview:
 This is a modern and visually appealing landing page designed to introduce visitors to an online book club.
 It encourages engagement, book discussions, and community participation.